 DON’t RISK IT!
 If you cannon operate any part of your propane system, or if you think an appliance or other device is not working properly, call your propane retailer or a qualified service technician for assistance.

 DON’T RUN OUT OF GAS.
 SERIOUS SAFETY HAZARDS, INCLUDING FIRE OR EXPLOSION, CAN RESULT.

 - If an appliance valve or a gas line is left open, a leak can occur when the system is recharged with propane.

 - If your propane tank runs out of gas, any pilot lights on your appliances will go out.
 This can be extremely dangerous.

 - A LEAK CHECK IS REQUIRED.
-In many states, a propane retailer or a qualified service technician must preform a leak check of your propane system before turning on the gas.
+In many states, a propane retailer or a qualified service technician must perform a leak check of your propane system before turning on the gas.

 Light pilot lights

 IF A PILOT LIGHT REPEATEDLY GOES OUT or is very difficult to light, there may be a safety problem.
 DO NOT try to fix the problem yourself.
 It is strongly recommended that only a QUALIFIED SERVICE TECHNICIAN light any pilot light that any pilot light that has gone out.

 YOU ARE TAKING THE RISK of starting a fire or an explosion if you light a pilot light yourself.
 Carefully follow all of the manufacturer’s instructions and warnings concerning the appliance before attempting to light the pilot.